-We offer two streams of courses - 10 week courses, and short 6 week courses.
-Taught exclusively online, you can work through course material at your own pace and at times convenient for you.
+We offer two streams of courses - 10 week courses, and 6 week courses.
+These are taught exclusively online, allowing you to work through course material at your own pace and at times convenient for you.
 Discussion boards and scheduled live discussion times provide important opportunities for conversation with other students and course tutors.
 We use a participatory educational model that recognises course tutors and students as co-learners.
-For the dates of upcoming courses please contact us at email@example.com or see below.
+For the dates of upcoming courses please scroll down.
+For further information or to apply for a bursary please contact us at email@example.com or see below.

 |24 September - 09 November||Gender in Church Community Development Practice - An International Case Study Approach (6 Weeks Course)|